traylz/gmail-integration/README.md

 ### Idempotency
-SMTP does not have idempotency out of the box, I have added stamping the Message-ID based on messageId from request.
+SMTP does not have idempotency out of the box, I have added stamping a custom header X-Request-ID based on requestId from request.
 Gmail actually will allow you sending multiple messages with same Message-ID.
-The proper approach to idempotency would require fetching sent emails and looking for our Message-ID.
+The proper approach to idempotency would require fetching sent emails and looking for our X-Request-ID.

 See: "Next steps: Idempotency on send + extra model for send requests"